-One of my goals for the New Year is to share more family recipes, starting with this Moroccan Lentil Salad made with O-Live & Co.
+One of my goals for the new year is to share more family recipes, starting with this Classic Moroccan Lentil Salad made with O-Live & Co.
 Organic olive oil.

 This post was sponsored by O-Live & Co.
 All thoughts and opinions are originally my own.